 The UV exposure releases so-called radicals (H+ ions) in the resin and triggers a polymerization (chain reaction).
 Due to the high exposure, more and more radicals are released and the polymerization expands.
 The build platform moves up by 50µm per layer, the resin flows in, then exposure takes place and polymerization of the resin begins.

-Why are the discs of the Anycubic printer and other 3D printers yellow/yellowish?
+Why are the discs of several printers yellow/yellowish?

 The yellow discs do not allow UV light (100 - 400nm) to pass through.
 Therefore, no radicals are released and the material remains stable in the Printer.